• Skip to main content

 How to Add or Remove Subtotals in Pivot Table

-Adding Subtotals to Pivot Table provides an additional level of breakdown, which can be useful.
-You will find below the steps to add or remove subtotals in Pivot Table.
+Adding Subtotals to Pivot Table provides an additional level of breakdown, which can help in providing more clarity to reports that you are trying to present.

 1. Remove Subtotals in Pivot Table

-In the Pivot Table below, we have “Grand Total” for all the products sold and also the “Subtotals” for products sold by Store#1 and Store#2.
+In this example, we have a Pivot Table showing “Grand Total” for all products sold and also “Subtotals” for products sold by Store#1 and Store#2.

 Pivot Table Showing Subtotals

-1. Right-click on the Store Entry and click on Field Settings option in the contextual menu that appears.
+1. Right-click on the Store Entry and select Field Settings option in the menu that appears.

 Access Field Settings to Remove Subtotals in Pivot Table

-2. On the Field Data Settings screen, select the None option and click on the OK button.
+2. On PivotTable Field Settings screen, select the None option and click on OK.

 Remove Subtotals From Pivot Table